johno/domain-regex/README.md

 [![Build Status](https://travis-ci.org/johnotander/domain-regex.svg?branch=master)](https://travis-ci.org/johnotander/domain-regex)

 A regular expression for matching valid domain names.
+This regex seeks to support all domains with TLDs listed on [publicsuffix.org](https://publicsuffix.org/list/effective_tld_names.dat).

 In the near future this will be likely moved to <https://github.com/regexps>.